SAP/luigi/docs/luigi-container-api.md

 ### allowRules

 The list of rules for the content in the iframe, managed by the HTML `allow` attribute.
-You can use one or more rules by adding them to the array.
+You can use one or more rules by adding them to the array, for example allowRules: \["microphone", "camera"].

 Type: [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>